JasonArkens17/ReactConsole/README.md

 ###Moving Forward
 1. Figure out how to parse and save entires such as 'functions' or 'variables' to the window or memory so you can call them back once entered in.

+2. DRY out some of the repetitive functionality

-2. Better styling
+3. Better styling

-3. Small arrow icons signifying input and output
+4. Small arrow icons signifying input and output

-4. Lots more that I cannot think of at the moment...
+5. Lots more that I cannot think of at the moment...

 ## Contributing